mr-anansi/park-my-bike/README.md

 ## Challenges

+### Bugs

+We found the challenge of refreshing the directions a little difficult and took time to address the issue.
+If a user had followed through and got directions up and then decided to change the location they were navigating to, old directions would be shown.

+We took the evening to assess and came up with two different approaches, however, both suffer from the problem of delayed updates.

+@jonnysfarmer used timeout functions to get the API request to wait on a state update, while I used a component did update method to constantly check for condition changes.
+Ultimately, when the user changes parking spot there is often the need to select the location twice before the directions are updated.

+### Concluding Thoughts

-A major challenge was the time pressure and understanding what can be done in the time frame.
-A second element was using the new information we had just learned and working with a partner under such pressure.
-In the end, we were able to deliver a solid product by focusing on the core deliverable and branching out from the single computer working style for reasearch purposes.
+Overall, time pressure proved to be a challenge as well as  understanding what can be done in the time frame.
+Another element was using the new information we had just learned about React and APIs alongside a partner in a time pressure situation.

+However, we were able to deliver a solid product by focusing on the core deliverable and branching out from the single computer working style for reasearch purposes.